metabrainz/musicbrainz-server/INSTALL.md

     By default, the password for the user musicbrainz should be "musicbrainz", as stated in lib/DBDefs.pm.
 You can change it with `psql`:

-        postgres=# ALTER USER musicbrainz UNENCRYPTED PASSWORD 'musicbrainz'
+        postgres=# ALTER USER musicbrainz UNENCRYPTED PASSWORD 'musicbrainz';

+    For PostgreSQL 10 or later, you will need to leave off the `UNENCRYPTED`.

-    Note that a running PostgreSQL will pick up changes to configuration files only when being told so via a `HUP` signal.
+    Note that a running PostgreSQL will pick up changes to configuration files only when being told so via a `HUP` signal (or by using pg_ctlcluster, specifying `reload` as action).

 3. Create the database